n3dst4/gumshoe-fvtt/README.md

 1. Update the version in `package.json` and `system.json`.
 2. Update the CHANGELOG.
-3. Commit and push.
-4. Run `npm run package`.
+3. Run `npm run package`.
-5. On GitLab, create a tag matching the new version.
-6. Upload the release package to that tag as an asset.
+4. Add the downloadable package .zip to the *previous* tag
-7. Get the download URL for the asset.
+5. Get the download URL for the asset.
-8. Paste it into the `download` field of `system.json`.
+6. Paste it into the `download` field of `system.json`.
-9. Commit and push.
+7. Commit and push.
+8. On GitLab, create a tag matching the new version.
-10. FF the `release` branch to to `master`.
+9. FF the `release` branch to to `master`.

 Now, anyone who installs or upgrades, will see the new manifest, and the new download.